jyothishn/datasciencecoursera-old/CleaningData/CodeBook.md

 The following columns are available in the data set
 - Each row has mean data for a given subject and activity.

-The data contains the following columns subject activity tbodyacc-mean-x
+The data contains the following columns (180 rows)

+subject
+activity
+tbodyacc-mean-x